ESSER Air Quality Improvement Funds for Schools

 ENERGY STAR is another certification to look for when purchasing an air purifier.
 Striving toward having green buildings and schools is built into ESSER funding.
 Buying ENERGY STAR certified products is a way to guarantee you’re saving energy, and money, when running new devices.

-Oransi’s mod and mod jr. are AHAM Verifide, ENERGY STAR certified, and have a MERV rating of 17 making them real HEPA filters.
+Oransi’s mod and mod jr. are AHAM Verifide, ENERGY STAR certified, and have a high CADR number meaning they have quality filters and quality air flow.
 They are available for purchase to safely and effectively clean your indoor air.

 Proven Air Cleaning Technology

 Although there are no standards across the board for air cleaning technology, there are official recommendations from trusted agencies like the EPA, CDC, Harvard, and Johns Hopkins that can give you confidence in what you purchase.

 The CDC, EPA, Harvard, and Johns Hopkins all agree that HEPA filter media is the safest and most effective air purification technology.